 “It was about 3 months after my first.
 Mind you he was forceps.
 With my second we waited for about 7 weeks, but it did hurt which put me off for another few weeks!
 I was nervous both times, which seems silly now.
 My husband was a perfect gentleman, he waited until I was ready and still made me feel attractive in the meantime.
 Even with the jelly tummy, swollen boobs and bags under the eyes!”
 Claire from Life, Love and Dirty Dishes.

 As you can see there were some very different responses, totally depending on the type of birth it seems.
 Of course a more traumatic birth, may make the wait a little longer.
 For me it was 5 weeks with both girls.
 I think both times we could have earlier but I was a bit nervous.
 There was never any pressure and especially with my first, I didn’t feel myself for a few weeks.
 It was a massive shock to the system; life would never be the same and I think for a while, sex was the last thing on my mind.

 If you are reading this asking the question of when is the right time only YOU will know that.
 There should be no pressure.
-You and your partner need to be comfortable, ready and happy to get your physical relationship back.
+You and your partner need to be comfortable, ready and happy to have sex after pregnancy.